-The Board of Directors of the Company (the "Board") is currently set at seven.
-The persons named in the enclosed form of proxy intend, unless otherwise directed, to vote for the election of a Board composed of the seven nominees in the list that follows.
-All of the nominees, other than Mr. Kayne, are currently Directors of the Company.
-If any of the other current Directors who are nominees for election do not stand for re-election or are unable to serve, proxies may be voted for a smaller Board at the discretion of the proxy nominee.
+The Board is currently set at seven and is proposed to be set at five at the Meeting.
+The persons named in the enclosed form of proxy intend, unless otherwise directed, to vote for the election of a Board composed of the five nominees in the list that follows.
+All of the nominees are currently Directors of the Company.
+If any of the nominees for election do not stand for re-election or are unable to serve, proxies may be voted for a smaller Board at the discretion of the proxy nominee.